denoland/docs/deploy/manual/acceptable-use-policy.md

 # Acceptable use policy

-The public beta for the Deno Deploy service includes resources (CPU time, request counts) that are subject to this Acceptable Use policy.
+The Deno Deploy service includes resources (CPU time, request counts) that are subject to this Acceptable Use policy.
 This document can give a rough estimate to what we consider as "Acceptable Use", and what we do not.